 Finally, VCs will want to assess whether your company has the potential for growth into an expansive enterprise.
 This can be accomplished by recognizing a major market opportunity and analyzing its size and growth potential.

 Before you begin raising funds for your startup, it is necessary to conduct due diligence (DD).
-This process ensures that the investment you make in a viable venture and helps avoid making risky decisions, paying too much or breaking regulations or rules.
+This process ensures that the investment you make is a viable venture and helps avoid making risky decisions, paying too much, or breaking regulations or rules.

 Venture capitalists face a unique challenge when assessing startup businesses; many lack financial records or any history whatsoever.
 This makes it difficult to accurately gauge their long-term growth potential and assess if they will generate enough revenue in the future.